 All children, to include half-day dismissal students, must purchase the yearly lunch program in order to participate in the Community lunch.
 As part of our program, parents are invited to share a sit down meal at school with your child dring his/her birthday celebration!
 In order to schedule for birthdays lunches please make prior arrangements with your child's teacher at least 5 days in advance.

 In addition to food being a psychologial need, we will continue offering the children the opportunity to learn and improve in their educational and social skills.
-A one time fee of $10.00 covers the cost of your child's place setting used during his/her meal (flat plate, bowl, glass, fork, spoon, and knife).
+A one time fee per school year covers the cost of your child's place setting used during his/her meal (flat plate, bowl, glass, fork, spoon, and knife).